zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Removes a file from a directory.

-   :f: the file to delete.
+   :param f: the file to delete.

    :returns: True if the operation succeeds and the file was deleted,